 Gatekeeping.
 Anyone who says that it’s not a “thing,” is probably the person guarding said gate.
 Look, I’ll be the first to tell you- vinyl is awesome.
 It’s experiencing a resurgence for a reason.
-A lot of people wanted to get back to the age-old experience of going to the store, buying an album and taking it home.
+A lot of people wanted to get back to the age-old experience of going to the store, buying an album, and taking it home.
 There is something to be said about physically getting up off your couch, heading down to your local shop and picking something out, and then taking it home and cracking the seal.
-The advent of streaming services (Spotify, Apple Music) have been incredibly convenient for us all, but in some ways, they’ve also sucked the soul out of our music consumption.
+The advent of streaming services (Spotify, Apple Music) has been incredibly convenient for us all, but in some ways, they’ve also sucked the soul out of our music consumption.

 Now that I’ve said all that, allow me to backtrack and trample all over it.
 Sure, streaming can be soulless, but it’s not evil.
 Well, the act of streaming isn’t evil.
 The corporations behind them though?
 They may well be, but that’s an entirely different conversation for another time and place.
 Anyway, streaming is downright necessary.
 These days, new cars don’t have CD players or tape decks anymore.
 How else are we supposed to listen to music in the car?
 Are we to ride in silence?
 Or we could subject ourselves to the same dozen songs being played over and over again on FM radio.
 No thanks.
 Furthermore, how are we supposed to sample an album?
 Vinyl is expensive and takes up a ton of space.
 It’s unrealistic to “blind buy” everything and hope it’s good.
 Streaming is essential for sampling music.
 Do I wish the artists were paid better?
 Yes.
 Do I hope it changes?
 Of course.
 The simple fact remains though, we as music fans need streaming.
 Sound quality and capitalism aside, it serves an essential purpose in a music lover’s life.
 Demeaning anyone for streaming is nonsensical and asinine.

-When it comes to vinyl, I mentioned earlier that it’s probably booming because people are harkening back to days of yesteryear.
+When it comes to vinyl, I mentioned earlier that it’s probably booming because people are harkening back to the days of yesteryear.
 Vinyl has a lot of charm.
 The cracks and pops (in moderation) provide the “warmth” that we so often heard about.
 Look, if you’re into vinyl- you get it.
 You know why you like it.
 If you’ve spent a lifetime with it, then you know why you’ve made that choice.
 I don’t need to educate you on why you’re doing what you do.
 I’m not a shrink.
 There is another part of the vinyl equation tough- the hipster.
 I say this with no malice, and as nicely as possible, but there is a certain subset of people who buy vinyl simply because it’s trendy, cool and because they saw it on Instagram.
 That’s fine, I suppose, but I bring it up because these are not people who can be relied upon to continue to buoy the hobby.
-It stands to reason, that when the so called “cool” wears off, that a lot of these people will dump their records.
+It stands to reason, that when the so-called “cool” wears off, that a lot of these people will dump their records.
 Where does that leave us?
 I honestly don’t know.
 One last important point as to why the vinyl bubble might burst is price.
 When I was a kid, people were throwing away copies of records that go for hundreds today.
 How?
 Why?
 Simple- no one wanted them.
 You can’t sell if there is no demand.

 As I type this up, I am listening to Wish by The Cure, on CD.
 The album has never been reissued on vinyl.
-If I wanted to obtain a copy, I’d have to by an original pressing from the early 90s which runs for hundreds of dollars in decent condition.
+If I wanted to obtain a copy, I’d have to buy an original pressing from the early 90s which runs for hundreds of dollars in decent condition.
 This in lies the problem.
-Just as CDs did before hand, the prices of vinyl are getting to sickening levels.
+Just as CDs did beforehand, the prices of vinyl are getting to sickening levels.
 Used records, which no one wanted 10-15 years ago, are now going for incredible dollar amounts.
 In the last 6 years alone, I’ve watched prices of both used and new vinyl go up and up and up.
 Is it a fad?
 A trend?
 I see new records- single disc- nothing special, going for 30 dollars?
 What’s the deal here?
 So, why am I listening to Wish on CD instead of vinyl right now?
 Simple, I’d rather pay $3.99 for a mint condition original copy of the CD than $200+ for a mediocre condition copy on vinyl.
 It’s that simple.
 I love vinyl, but I can’t be a sucker any longer.
 If it is reissued on vinyl- I’ll buy it.
 Until then- I’m good.

 A lot of people like to rewrite history.
 They will say once vinyl died, that all intimacy with music died.
 That they were completely disconnected from their music.
 I have trouble with this.
 Is a CD not a physical piece of music?
 Does it not take up space?
 Why does the precursor for a “sit down meal” have to be a disc made of vinyl housed in a 12” sleeve?
 The reality is that most of us who grew up in the 90s were very connected to our music.
 I have recently reacquired a ton of CDs I had in the 90s and the rush of nostalgia I’ve felt has been incredible.
 I feel very connected to the music and I did then too.
 I know this because the act of physically holding a CD I once owned and spent time with makes me feel that way.
 There are memories attached there.
 It’s the same idea as vinyl.

 Don’t gatekeep music.
 Don’t gatekeep formats.
 Don’t gatekeep enjoyment.
 The idea that we should only listen to vinyl because it’s the only format that keeps us connected to our music is a half-truth, at best.
 Vinyl does keep us connected to our music.
 I love going to the store and buying records.
 I love listening to them.
 That said, they do take up space.
 Unless you live in a 15 room mansion, you’re going to have to make some decisions at some point, right?
 Also, cleaning them is annoying.
 I do not enjoy this ritual, but I love my records and choose to care for them properly.
 No complaints, but sometimes I just want the ease of popping the CD into the player and moving on.
 Without going into detail, CDs do sound great.
-There are some formats which are actually better heard via CD (Classical) and if you’ve got a good player (just like vinyl) you’ll have a great time.
-CDs provide physical connection to music just like vinyl.
+Some formats are actually better heard via CD (Classical) and if you’ve got a good player (just like vinyl) you’ll have a great time.
+CDs provide a physical connection to music just like vinyl.
 Again, don’t get me wrong, I am not saying let’s dump vinyl.
 My point is simple: prices of vinyl are rising and ironically, CDs can now be gotten for pennies on the dollar.
 No one wants them.
 Sound familiar?

 Life happens in cycles and it looks like the cycle is getting ready to turn again.
 If you’re becoming uncomfortable with the prices of vinyl (or running out of space) then give your old friend, the CD a call.
 They will happily keep you company and provide you with the physical experience you seek.
-For me personally, I am finding a nice balance between vinyl, cassettes and CDs.
+For me personally, I am finding a nice balance between vinyl, cassettes, and CDs.
 I love and enjoy all three.
 I suppose that vinyl will always be my favorite, but I have been more than happy to welcome the CD back into my life.
-Someone I once knew proclaimed that digital is “drive through and vinyl is a sit down meal.”
+Someone I once knew proclaimed that digital is, “Drive-through and vinyl is a sit-down meal.”
 Well, oftentimes meals have several courses.
-If that’s the case, think of CDs, cassettes and vinyl as a three-course meal.
+If that’s the case, think of CDs, cassettes, and vinyl as a three-course meal.
 Enjoy them all.
 Use them to your advantage.
 And if you choose not to, don’t judge those who do.
 The CD resurgence is right around the corner.
 So, when you see your favorite influencer stocking up on CDs, remember you heard it here first.

 Dig this article?
 Check out the full archives of Stories from the Stacks, by Andrew Daly, here: www.vinylwritermusic.com/stories-from-the-stacks-archives/